Michigan Layoffs — October 2010

 | Becton Dickinson | Ann Arbor | 50 | Closure |

-The biggest impact was at General Motors at its Warren facility, reporting 277 affected workers.
+The most significant filing came from General Motors at its Warren facility, reporting 277 affected workers.
 Becton Dickinson followed with 50 workers.

 Trend & Outlook